NBCSN: 2020s: Closure and revival

-Revival

-In July 2025, amid the impending spin-off of most of its remaining cable networks as Versant, and NBC Sports' new rights to the NBA, The Wall Street Journal reported that NBCUniversal was reconsidering launching a linear television sports channel.
-The new channel was proposed as carrying Peacock-exclusive sports broadcasts, and was expected to be positioned as a premium channel exclusive to "specific cable packages" rather than a widely-distributed network as to not cannibalize Peacock.
+In July 2025, The Wall Street Journal reported that NBCUniversal was considering relaunching a linear television sports channel.
+The new channel was proposed as carrying Peacock-exclusive sports broadcasts, and was expected to be positioned as a premium channel exclusive to "specific cable packages" rather than a widely distributed network so as not to cannibalize Peacock.
+The new channel came amid Comcast's plans to spin-off of most of NBCUniversal's cable networks (including USA Network) as the new company Versant in 2026.
+On October 2, 2025, NBCUniversal announced a new long-term carriage agreement with YouTube TV, which indirectly announced that a new incarnation of NBCSN would be covered under the agreement.

-On October 2, 2025, NBCUniversal announced a new long-term carriage agreement with YouTube TV, which indirectly announced that a new iteration of NBCSN would be covered under the agreement.
-NBC Sports president Rick Cordella explained that the decision to revive the channel had come from the impending Versant spin-off (which would leave Bravo as one of NBCUniversal's only other cable networks), and a discussion with YouTube CBO Mary Ellen Coe over the idea of sublicensing Peacock sports content directly to YouTube TV as part of its next carriage agreement.
-He asked, "if we’re able to amortize the cost of our content, and we became agnostic to how people consumed it, whether it be through the traditional pay TV ecosystem or through Peacock and DTC, as long as we're getting paid appropriately for it, why would we care [how its distributed]?"
+NBC Sports president Rick Cordella explained that one of the motivations for the channel was a discussion with YouTube CBO Mary Ellen Coe, where they contemplated the possibility of YouTube TV sublicensing Peacock's sports content as part of its next carriage agreement with NBCUniversal.
+Efforts to allow YouTube TV to "ingest" streaming content such as sports into its service and user experience had been a sticking point in recent carriage negotiations involving broadcasters such as NBCUniversal.
+Cordella asked, "if we're able to amortize the cost of our content, and we became agnostic to how people consumed it, whether it be through the traditional pay TV ecosystem or through Peacock and DTC, as long as we're getting paid appropriately for it, why would we care [how it's distributed]?"
 While admitting that it was "crazy" to launch a new cable channel in 2025 amid the decline of the industry in favor of streaming, he added that live sports were still a prominent draw on subscription television.